Son-of-David/P4wnP1ZeroW2OLED/README.md

 I would like to personally thank and recognize these people and their works, for this image would not be possible without their help and generousity.
 First and foremost Kali and RoganDawes for the P4wnP1 operating system.
-Next I would like to thank LuemmelSec for converting the image to the Zero 2.
+I would next like to thank LuemmelSec for converting the image to the Zero 2.
 Then beboxos for the base script of gui.py and NightRang3r for the HIDscripts and the editing of python scripts to make the GUI work straight from the launch.
-I'm grateful for such grace, respect, and generousity because these people have donated their time and resources to help us with the gifts that the have blesed us with.
+I'm grateful for such grace, respect, and generousity because these people have donated their time and resources to help us with the gifts that they have blessed us with.
 Please if you are able to help people with your knowledge and growth do the same.
-Thats why I made this image even though the foundation and everything was there.
+Thats why I made this image even though the foundation of everything was there.
 I want people to heal grow and learn like I have working on this project.
 I hope you are able to advance us all with your work. - Son of David